AndrewBoxall/portfolio/README.md

 # TODO:

-1. Get DNS aboxit.com up and running
-2. Make fully responsive (currently only responsive down to about 600px).
-3. Clean up CSS
-4. Add https support
+Add https support
-5. Change some images/graphics, like header background
-6. Swap img tags for picture tags
+Change some images/graphics, like header background Swap img tags for picture tags
-7. Add Mongo DB and change some hard written parts to pull from DB instead
-8. Fix 0.5s delay between project modal opening and img on it appearing
-9. Add in encrypting user data on submitting email form to backend
-10. Sanatise user imput for forms
+Add Mongo DB and change some hard written parts to pull from DB instead Fix 0.5s delay between project modal opening and img on it appearing Add in encrypting user data on submitting email form to backend Sanatise user imput for forms
-11. Flash a success notification when email or other form submit buttons pressed
-12. Fix when email input is invalid, the floating label will close down over the input and overlap words
-13. Fix testimonial img and font size scaling for mobile
+Flash a success notification when email or other form submit buttons pressed Fix when email input is invalid, the floating label will close down over the input and overlap words Fix testimonial img and font size scaling for mobile